Are you ready to start self-taping for your auditions?

 2. Don’t stand too far away:

 Casting should be able to see your face, eyes, and expression.
-Don’t shoot too close or too far.
+So don’t shoot too close or too far.
 Get it just right and shoot from the waist up.
 Here are screenshots of a few of our talent’s self-tapes so you can get a feel for the framing and background.

 3. Do the full-body pan: